tarwn/lessthandot-hugo/blogs/content/posts/2009-04-01-vb6-remove-date-part-of-datetime.md

 <pre><span class="MT_blue">Debug.Print cDate(Now - Int(Now))
 9:25:40 AM</span> </pre>

 Clearly, there are 2 different methods for separating the date from the time in a Date variable.
 Which is better?
-They both return the correct value, so now it&#8217;s up to performance.
+They both return the correct value, so now it's up to performance.

 I tested the performance with this code: